 About

 She received a Culture Moves Europe grant in 2025 to research the megalithic temples in Malta to inform new painting series.
-She received the Ballinglen Arts Foundation Fellowship Award in 2025, appointed to the Bridge Guard Artist Residency in Hungary/Slovakia in 2026.
 Recent projects include a solo exhibition ‘Otherworld Trouble’ at Dillon Gallery, Cultúrlann in Belfast (2025); solo exhibition ‘Ancient Conversations’ at Cill Rialaig Arts Centre (2025). a residency at the Institute for Contemporary Art, Yerevan (ICA) in 2024; participation in group shows at Ardgillan Gallery, Hamilton Gallery, and Ranelagh Arts Centre in 2024.
+She received the Ballinglen Arts Foundation Fellowship Award in 2025, and the Bridge Guard Artist Residency in Hungary/Slovakia in 2026.
+Upcoming projects include a Culture Moves Europe grant to explore ancient cave systems and structures in Cyprus to gather new textures and connections for her work.

 Artist Statement

 Akin to poetry, certain types of art allow access to the unconscious.
-These paintings develop from an ongoing search for access points and entrances in myth and memory, which includes building a visual lexicon of maps, doorways, windows, wells and rabbit holes.
+These paintings develop from an ongoing search for access points and entrances in myth and memory as well as physical places, which includes building a visual lexicon of maps, mountains, doorways, windows, wells and rabbit holes.
 Drawn to thresholds, cracks, and entrances, these expressive works reimagine architectural and natural forms into wild poetic terrains that invite viewers contemplate the allure and peril of venturing beyond the known into ‘the Otherworld’, whatever that concept may mean to the individual.